Exploring classical music: module 2

 - the development of styles (Classical, Baroque etc) and genres (Symphony, Cantata etc)

-- focus on certain key composers and their works including Bach’s Brandenburg concertos, opera by Handel and Mozart and symphonies by Haydn, Mozart and Beethoven.
+- focus on certain key composers and their works including Bach’s Brandenburg concertos, opera by Handel and Mozart and symphonies by Haydn and Beethoven.

 What will I achieve?